 Nature inspired algorithms for computers for problems without obvious “normal” solutions.
-(If you want to use computer=inspired algorithms for nature, that’s bio-computing.)
+(If you want to use computer-inspired algorithms for nature, that is the dual to this, bio-computing.)

-The problem is usually a search/optimisation one.
+The problem to be solvedis usually a search/optimisation one.
 Normally evolutionary algorithms are in here too. (ant colonies, particle swarms, that one based on choirs… harmony search?), Typically these are attractive because they are simple to explain, although often less simple to analyse.

 …and quorum sensing?
 How about that?
 Multi-agent systems?